UniversalDependencies/docs/_ja-dep/advmod.md

 shortdef: 'adverbial modifier'
 ---

-The dependency type 'advmod' is used for adverbial modifiers of verbs, nominal verbs, adjectives and nominal adjectives.
+The dependency type `advmod` is used for adverbial modifiers of verbs, nominal verbs, adjectives and nominal adjectives.

 ~~~ sdparse
 ゆっくり 走る 。 \n slowly run .